diana-pilvar/DM-materials-ELIXIR-EE/FAIR_page.md

 ### Why FAIR?

+* Promote good data management practice
+* More citations of your published research articles
+* Greater discoverability and enhanced visibility
+* Credit for your work, helping you to gain recognition.
-* that 10 bn sentence. mention time spent and cost of storage are biggest
+* The absence of FAIR research data costs the European economy at least €10.2 billion annually.
+Biggest parameters that influence this are time spent on non-FAIR research (finding the right data) and cost of storage (redundancy) [Source](https://data.europa.eu/doi/10.2777/02999)
-* PHDs spend 80% of their time data munging
+* Students in PhD programmes spend up to 80% of their time on ‘data munging’, fixing formatting and minor mistakes to make data suitable for analysis — wasting time and talent.
+[Source](https://doi.org/10.1038/d41586-020-00505-7)
-* more citations
-* etc

 ### FAIR important properties